What Is a (Virtual) Special Issue?

 For Special Issues, accepted manuscripts are published and held online as ASAP publications with a DOI.
 When all the manuscripts are online, they are assembled in a specific journal issue with all other contributions for that Special Issue.

-Virtual Issues are another mechanism to highlight important topics of current interest as discussed above.
-The key difference is that Virtual Issues compile content that has already been published in a journal or group of journals, into a topically related collection.
-All articles gathered into a Virtual Issue have been fully peer reviewed and have been held to the same rigorous editorial standards as all other manuscripts submitted to the journal.
+Collections are another mechanism to highlight important topics of current interest as discussed above.
+The key difference is that Collections compile content that has already been published in a journal or group of journals, into a topically related compilation.
+All articles gathered into a Collection have been fully peer reviewed and have been held to the same rigorous editorial standards as all other manuscripts submitted to the journal.

 Throughout the rest of these guidelines, we will use the term "Special Issue" but these guidelines would also be applicable to Virtual Special Issues.